-It is not a good idea to pack electronics in your suitcase to go in the aircraft’s hold.
+It is not a good idea to pack electronics in your suitcase to go into the aircraft’s hold.
 This includes laptops, tablets, phones, satnavs, iPods, camera equipment and other fragile items.
 These items can easily become damaged in the baggage handling system as checked luggage can often be handled very roughly.

 Power chargers/power banks are not permitted in checked bags at all.

 I have often seen suitcases fall off of luggage trolleys traveling at 30 mph on their way across the apron to be loaded into the aircraft.
 That obviously won’t do a whole lot of good to anything that can be damaged inside.

 Perhaps this should be totally obvious but people do still put their travel money and other valuables inside their suitcases and then are amazed to find that it has been stolen while in transit.

 Always keep your money on you, either physically in a pocket or in your carry on baggage or purse.

 Important documents should be kept on you at all times and these include passports, visas, flight tickets, boarding passes etc.

-This is particularly important when traveling internationally as when you get the foreign country you are traveling to (or when returning home) you will need to pass through immigration control BEFORE you retrieve your checked bags in the baggage hall.
+This is particularly important when traveling internationally as when you get to the foreign country you are traveling to (or when returning home) you will need to pass through immigration control BEFORE you retrieve your checked bags in the baggage hall.